kevindelord/swift-style-guide/README.markdown

 * Use descriptive names with **UpperCamelCase** for class names and static variables.
 * Use **lowerCamelCase** for class attributes, methods and local variables.
 * When creating outlets, always specify the **type as a suffix**.
-* Only use numeric characters in variable name.
+* Only use alphabetic characters in variable name.
 No digit allowed.

 **Preferred:**
 ```swift